eugenelepekhin/StrongTypeResource/README.md

   <DefineConstants>$(DefineConstants);Pseudo</DefineConstants>
 </PropertyGroup>
 ```

+The pseudo resource generation is only active if `Culture` property is set to null.

 ### Legacy Compatibility
 For transitioning from old resource generators to StrongTypeResource, enable optional parameters to generate warnings instead of errors for formatted strings without proper parameter comments: